 - Contractors will often find issues you may not have known existed and save you significant time, money, and headaches.

 - Hiring a professional residential contractor will ensure that you’re getting excellent work utilizing the latest techniques and the highest quality materials that you won’t find at the hardware store.

-- A professional contractor always makes safety a top priority to protect your home and their employees.
+- They always make safety a top priority to protect your home and their employees.

-- Typically, a full, professional, roof replacement is completed within one or two days.
-If you attempt this job on your own, you could spend a full week or longer on your roof.
+- Typically, a full, professional replacement is completed within one or two days.
+If you attempt this job on your own, you could spend a full week or longer.

 What To Consider While Installing a New Roof?

-- Timeframe – Asphalt shingles are the quickest installation at usually one to two days for larger roofs.
+- Timeframe – Asphalt shingles are the quickest installation at usually one to two days for larger residential projects.
 Slate takes the longest to install at about a week.
 While you can stay in your home during installation, the noise can be a disruption.
-So, it’s important to get a clear estimate from your roofing contractor and plan accordingly.
+So, it’s important to get a clear estimate from your contractor and plan accordingly.

-- Roofing Company Busy Season – The busy season for contractors is in the summer months.
+- Busy Season – The busy season for residential contractors is in the summer months.
 If you suspect you may need a new roof, get an inspection as early as you can to get on the schedule.
-Otherwise, you may be waiting months for a new roof.
+Otherwise, you may be waiting months for your contractor to start the project.

-- Roof Inspection – We recommend having a professional contractor perform an inspection once a year on your roof.
+- Inspection – We recommend having a professional contractor perform an inspection once a year.
 This service is complimentary and will help determine any potential, imminent, or immediate problems.

-- Choosing The Right New Roof – There are several materials you can choose when installing new residential roofing.
-Discuss your options with a professional contractor to consider the cost, durability, material weight, and installation requirements of your new roof.
+- Choosing The Right Roof – There are several materials you can choose when installing new residential roofing.
+Discuss your options with a professional contractor to consider the cost, durability, material weight, and installation requirements for your project.